 We work with a network of over 850 expert technology freelancers and software partners to make technology projects more effective and affordable for our clients.
-Brainbroker specialises in areas of web/software development, digital marketing and data science because we see these as the key value drivers for many businesses at present.
+The Brains specialises in areas of web/software development, digital marketing and data science because we see these as the key value drivers for many businesses at present.

 Our marketing efforts have been wide-ranging.
 Starting the business, we pretty much avoided online marketing options and focused purely on networking and exhibiting

 at events.
 We joined the networking groups Urbano and Business Junction and found this to be really beneficial.
 You pay a membership cost but have access to loads of meet-ups around London.
 This was brilliant for us because typically the stakeholders turn up so you can go straight to the decision maker.

 Exhibiting at monthly events such as the London Business Show had a really positive ROI.
 It costs about £100 for a stand and you have at least 30 conversations with potential

 prospects during the evening.
 Face-to-face pitching is also really helpful when starting out as it helps refine your sales patter and test assumptions.

 As I mentioned, networking and exhibiting worked well.
 At a networking event where you would have approximately 50 people in a room; we were always able to pick up at least 20 business cards and ultimately at least one or two clients.

 We tested AdWords and a few paid Twitter campaigns in the early days but while this generated clicks on our website, our on-site conversion rate was terrible.
 We were paying between $4-10 a click (our keywords were quite competitive) so it was an unnecessary expense at the time.
 The only paid channel which had some use was YouTube where we presented a short introduction video on our service offering.
 While pricing has increased in the past 18 months or so, video is still a relatively cheap method of advertising.
 This did not generate too many customers but we were able to test some of our content and messaging by analysing click-throughs.